opennetwork/iterable/README.md

 # Iterables

-Basic iterable functions that can be used to manipulate
+Basic functions that can be used to manipulate and utilise iterables